Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Acknowledgements

 \section{Acknowledgements}

+We thank Samy Badreddine for useful input while writing this paper.
+Part of this work was initiated before Efthymia Tsamoura joined Huawei Labs.
 Funded by the European Union.
 The views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union, the European Health and Digital Executive Agency (HaDEA) or the European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 Grant Agreement no. 101120763 - TANGO.
 Emile van Krieken is funded by the NWO AiNed project ``Human-Centric AI Agents with Common Sense'' under contract number NGF.1607.22.044.
 Paolo Morettin is supported by the MSCA project “Probabilistic Formal Verification for Provably Trustworthy AI - PFV-4-PTAI” under GA no. 101110960.
+Elena Umili is supported by the PNRR MUR project PE0000013-FAIR.
 AV is supported by the ``UNREAL: Unified Reasoning Layer for Trustworthy ML'' project (EP/Y023838/1) selected by the ERC and funded by UKRI EPSRC.
-We thank Samy Badreddine for useful input while writing this paper.
+Stefano Teso was partially supported by the Flemish Government under the Flemish research foundation (FWO) project ``Neurosymbolic AI for Constraint Learning'' (Project G047124N).